snjagor/mcPStarMPPT/README.md

 Released under the Artistic-2.0 license.
 Please read the LICENSE file for details.
 Most use cases are allowed..

+ProStarMPPT & TriStarMPPT are registered trademarks of Morningstar Corp.
+Please see their [website](https://www.morningstarcorp.com/) for more info on their solar chargers.

 ## Contributing

-See git repo https://github.com/snjagor/mcStarMPPT bug forum.. or clone and contribute.
+See git repo https://github.com/snjagor/mcPStarMPPT bug forum.. or clone and contribute.
 If this program has been helpful please consider donating to the author at: [official website][]